-California statute imposes no reserve funding level requirements nor does it address funding level adequacy, and although one or more of the reserve fund percentages expressed in this report may be less than one hundred percent, those percentages do not necessarily indicate that the Association's reserves are inadequately funded.
+California statute imposes no reserve funding level requirements.
+Although one or more of the reserve fund percentages expressed in this report may be less than one hundred percent, those percentages do not necessarily indicate that the Association's reserves are inadequately funded.